thunlp/Prompt-Transferability/README.md

 1. Try latest trained Projector
 2. project bert prompt and roberta prompt
 3. use bert prompt for roberta model (transfer)
+4. Observe: the similiar tasks have the common cluster (the task should be far different)
+5. Fix projector_prompt.py --> I can just change prompt emb in the init_tool.py.
 ---
 ![](https://github.com/yushengsu-thu/prompt/blob/main/roberta_bert_prompt.jpg)